See also : Coin US gold coins Silver coins Dollars and eagles

 2023 SOLD for $ 2.9M by Heritage

-Two 1829 proof half eagles survive, beside no more than five circulation strikes.
+Two 1829 proof half eagles survive in the large date variety, beside no more than five circulation strikes.

 The other example, graded PR64 by PCGS, was sold for $ 1.38M by Heritage on January 5, 2012, lot 4681.